-The controversy started when MAHENDRA SINGH DHONI, who has been conferred an honorary rank of lieutenant colonel in the Parachute Regiment in 2011 wore the Para special forces insignia on his glove on India’s first outing in the ongoing 2019 ICC Worldcup at Southhampton.
+The controversy started when MAHENDRA SINGH DHONI, who has been conferred an honorary rank of lieutenant colonel in the Parachute Regiment in 2011 wore the Para special forces insignia on his glove on India’s first outing in the ongoing 2019 ICC Worldcup at Southampton.

 The camera captured the engraved Para Insignia ‘The Balidaan Badge’ on Dhoni’s glove.
 A lot of talks started to flow on social media about the Insignia mostly from the Indian section.
 People started praising Dhoni for carrying the insignia and acknowledging the Indian army.
 But, when a tweet from Pakistan’s federal minister of science and technology Fawad Chaudhary floated on Twitter.
-That immediately generated a nationwide uproar on social media supporting Dhoni for putting on and asking him to remove it at any cost.
+That generated a nationwide uproar on social media supporting Dhoni for putting on and asking him to remove it at any cost.

 In a matter of a few hours, the Balidaan Badge debate became an issue of national pride.
 While the twitter was flooding with the support tweet for Dhoni, ICC ( International cricket council) sent a message to BCCI (The Board of control of cricket in India) asking BCCI to remove Dhoni’s gloves.
 Later in the day BCCI explained to the ICC that there is no relevance of the symbol in itself.
 It is not that military insignia people are talking about and called it just a design.